Frozen Shoulder & OTZ

 Technical description of proposed mechanism of action:

-If the HMS condition is found, and the patient does not exhibit any contra-indications to treatment, a specific chiropractic adjustment is applied to reduce this biomechanical distortion.
-When applied correctly to the upper cervical spine, important postural distortions are reduced improving vital neurological functions and many patients experience immediate and dramatic reductions in pain with significant increases in active shoulder and neck range.
+If these postural and biomechanical changes are found, and contra-indications to treatment are not present, a specific chiropractic adjustment is applied to reduce this biomechanical distortion.
+When applied correctly to the upper cervical spine, these distortions are reduced improving vital neurological functions and many patients experience immediate and dramatic reductions in pain with significant increases in active shoulder and neck range.
 Patient’s that have successful outcomes with this combined chiropractic and postural rehabilitation treatment typically experience significant results in the first few treatments.